DCwise Insights - Let's "Slide" more in warehousing

-Its important to know that even the conveyor-technology is constantly evolving...
+It is important to know that even the conveyor-technology is constantly evolving...

 ⭐ Modern conveyors are more flexible in nature then their older counterparts.

-E.g. there are now (powered automated) conveyors which can be
+E.g., there are now (powered automated) conveyors which can be

 - easily moved (while they are for example on wheels),

-- easy to set up (while powered through one connection and a plug and play steering) - are made up out of "lego" pieces which are just connected to each other as per need.
+- easy to set up (while powered through one connection and a plug and play steering) - are made up out of "Lego" pieces which are just connected to each other as per need.

 👉Its easy to see that these types of conveyors can be used in flexible ways to support changing needs and processes over the course of time and again new opportunities are opening... while the volumes needed to pay back the investment become easier to be found.